Early estimates suggest Irene losses tame

 That is far less than its competitor, AIR Worldwide, which estimated Irene's damages in the Caribbean at $1.1 billion.

-It is not unusual for catastrophe modelling companies, whose software is used by insurers to model their exposure to natural disasters, to differ widely in their initial loss estimates.
+It is not unusual for catastrophe modeling companies, whose software is used by insurers to model their exposure to natural disasters, to differ widely in their initial loss estimates.

 The figures tend to be revised as the days go by and the companies send more teams to the disaster sites to survey losses first-hand.